-- Lunch.
-Money received from students for the sale of reimbursable lunches as part of the National School Lunch Program. - Special Milk Program.
-Money received for the sale of reimbursable milk as part of the Special Milk Program. - Daily Sales-Non-reimbursable Program.
-Money received from students or adults for the sale of non-reimbursable breakfasts, lunches, and milk.
-This category would include all sales to adults, the second Type A lunch to students and a la carte sales. - Special Functions.
-Money received from students, adults or organizations for the sale of food products and services considered special functions.
-Some examples would include potlucks, PTA sponsored functions and athletic banquets. - 1700 Extracurricular Activities.
-Revenue from school-sponsored activities. - 1710 Admissions.
-Revenue from patrons of a school-sponsored activity such as a concert or football game. - 1720 Bookstore Sales.
-Revenue from sales by students or student-sponsored bookstores. - 1730 Student Organization Membership Dues and Fees.
-Revenue from students for memberships in school clubs or organizations. - 1740 Fees.
-Revenue from students for fees such as locker fees, towel fees, and equipment fees.
-Transportation fees are recorded under account 1400. - 1750 Concessions. - 1760 Club Fund Raising. - 1790 Other Extracurricular.
+- 1760 Club Fundraising. - 1790 Other Extracurricular.
 Other revenue from extracurricular activities. - 1800 Community Services Activities.
 Revenue from community services activities operated by a district.
-For example, revenue received from operation of a swimming pool as a community service would be recorded here.
+For example, revenue received from the operation of a swimming pool as a community service would be recorded here.
 Multiple accounts may be established within the 1800 series to differentiate various activities. - 1900 Other Revenue From Local Sources.
-Other revenue from local sources which are not classified above. - 1910 Rentals.
-Revenue from the rental of either real or personal property owned by the school. - 1920 Contributions, Donations and General Fundraising From Private Sources.
+Other revenue from local sources which are not classified above. - Rentals.
+Revenue from the rental of either real or personal property owned by the school. - 1920 Contributions, Donations, and General Fundraising From Private Sources.
 Money received from a philanthropic foundation, private individuals, or private organizations for which no repayment or special service to the contributor is expected.
 Separate accounts may be maintained for unrestricted revenue and revenue which is restricted as to uses.
 General fundraising resources not related to student activities. - 1930 Rental or Lease Payments from Private Contractors.
-Payments received from private contractors for the use of district-owned buses and garages in the operation of the pupil transportation system by the private contractor.

-- 1940 Services Provided Other Local Education Agencies.
-Revenue from services provided other districts, other than for tuition and transportation services.
-These services include data processing, purchasing, maintenance, cleaning, consulting and guidance.
+Payments received from private contractors for the use of district-owned buses and garages in the operation of the pupil transportation system by the private contractor. - 1940 Services Provided Other Local Education Agencies.
+Revenue from services provided in other districts, other than for tuition and transportation services.
+These services include: data processing, purchasing, maintenance, cleaning, consulting, and guidance.
 Intermediate units will use this code in identifying revenue for services provided to districts.
 Use 1940 when the ESD or district is providing general services to support instruction. - 1941 Services Provided Other Districts Within the State.
 Revenue from services to districts within the state. - 1942 Services Provided Other Districts Outside the State.
-Revenue from services to districts outside the state. - 1943 Services Provided Other Charter Schools.
-Revenue from services to Charter Schools. - 1950 Textbook Sales and Rentals.
-Revenue from the rental or sale of textbooks. - 1951 Textbook Sales.
+Revenue from services to districts outside the state. - Services Provided Other Charter Schools.
+Revenue from services to Charter Schools.
+1943 - 1950 Textbook Sales and Rentals.
+Revenue from the rental or sale of textbooks. - Textbook Sales.
 Revenue from the sale of textbooks. - 1960 Recovery of Prior Years' Expenditure.
 Refund of expenditure made in a prior fiscal year. - 1970 Services Provided Other Funds.
 Services provided other funds, such as printing or data processing.
 Generally, this account is only used in Internal Service Funds. - 1980 Fees Charged to Grants.
 Indirect administrative charges assessed to grants. - 1990 Miscellaneous.
-Revenue from local sources not provided for elsewhere.
-Record Medicaid Administrative Claiming (MAC) reimbursements, E-rate and SB1149 Energy revenues received here.
+Revenue from local sources not provided elsewhere.
+Record Medicaid Administrative Claiming (MAC) reimbursements, E-Rate, and 1999 SB1149 Energy revenues received here.